Google cloud security issues are like any other cybersecurity issue—the difference is how you manage them

 Google Account Takeover

 Perhaps the most damaging, yet least understood, Google cloud security issue is that of an account takeover.
 Google account takeovers are particularly problematic because they are very difficult to detect.
-The built-in Google cloud infrastructure security is unlikely to be able to detect an account takeover.
+The built-in Google cloud infrastructure security is unlikely to detect an account takeover.
 This is because an account takeover looks exactly like a legitimate account login to Google security, because it’s usually done by using stolen (or purchased) login information.

 Google has incorporated 2-Step Verification and suspicious login notification features that are particularly helpful.
 But if your haven’t set up these security settings for your organization, or if a criminal is able to breach these safeguards, there’s no stopping what they will do next without proper cloud application security in place.

 It’s extremely important that your G Suite application security settings are properly configured, at minimum.
-Additionally, you can layer on an extra level of account takeover security with a Google cloud access security CASB to help monitor for more detailed suspicious account activity.
+You can layer on an extra level of account takeover security with a Google cloud access security CASB to help monitor for more detailed suspicious account activity.
 A good, API-based CASB vendor will monitor more than just login activity.
 It will also flag suspicious behavior within a cloud application like G Suite, such as mass file downloads and/or sharing, importing malicious files, and restricted access attempts.

 A Note On Google Cloud Security Issues